dmtrKovalenko/odiff/README.md

 ### Node.js

-We also provides direct node.js binding for the `odiff`.
+We also provide direct node.js binding for the `odiff`.
 Run the `odiff` from nodejs:

 ```js
 const { compare } = require("odiff-bin");